-As a psychotherapist Kaufman has been pursuing his advanced clinical license working with individuals, couples and families in private practice with an emphasis on corporate health and wellness issues and areas around those with disabilities.
+As a psychotherapist Kaufman works in private practice with a variety of individuals, couples and groups with an emphasis on corporate health and wellness issues and areas around those with disabilities.
 As an executive coach and psychotherapist Professor Kaufman is growing his practice to meet the needs of C-Level Executives and managers in areas ranging from organizational stress management, motivation to finding greater pathways to success.
 Kaufman is also working with individuals who are looking to expand their growth on a personal level to find greater success in their daily lives.

 Known as a dynamic speaker, Professor Kaufman has keynoted at such diverse global events as the United Nations Social and Economic Development Forum, Aktion Mensch in Berlin to AARP’s Diversity & Aging in the 21st Century Conference.
 He has also served as the Commencement speaker for Columbia University’s School of Occupational Therapy.
-Professor Kaufman has continued to lecture at a variety of academic institutions such as The City University of New York and The Darden School of Business at the University of Virginia.
-He recently developed the Graduate program in Occupational Health Psychology for Touro University Worldwide where he taught management consultants from among the top tier firms including McKinsey, Booz Allen and Boston Consulting
+Professor Kaufman has continued to lecture at numerous academic institutions including The City University of New York, Vanderbilt University, The McCombs School of Business at The University of Texas, Austin and The Darden School of Business at the University of Virginia.